The-Uplift-Project/html-css-js/README.md

-# The Uplift project
+# OneClickPick

 ![uplift_image](https://www.girlscript.tech/programs/uplift/images/uplift_logo.png)

 # HTML CSS JavaScript
 # Team name: team-html06
-# Domain: Marketingarketing
+# Domain: Marketing

 We are creating a Landing Page for a Fashion Store with a built in IBM Watson Chat-Bot.
 The Landing Page will include details about: